likhith4/likhith4/README.md

 - 👋 Hi, I’m @likhith4 (Likhith K)
 - 👀 I’m interested in ...Progressive Web Development |Python|
-- 🌱 I’m currently learning in grade 12
+- 🌱 I’m currently studying  in grade 12
 - 💞️ I’m looking to collaborate on 🤝 🥺 😐
 - 📫 To know more about me likhithk495@gmail.com